Central Texas’ Industrial Gateway

-Temple is a launchpad for market-leading companies to make and move their products, with Niagara Bottling recently committing to invest $90 million and create 70 jobs at a new bottling facility and battery maker East Penn Manufacturing Co. committing to invest $106 million and create 266 new jobs to expand its facility.
+A launchpad for market-leading manufacturing companies in Texas, Temple is home to Niagara Bottling, which announced plans in 2019 to invest $90 million and create 70 jobs at a new bottling facility and continues to expand.
+Among other Temple manufacturing companies is battery maker East Penn Manufacturing Co., which invested $106 million with the plan to create 266 new jobs to expand its facility.
 They join Acer, Reynolds Consumer Products and Pactiv as companies with major manufacturing operations in Temple.

-Reynolds, which first opened its Temple facility in 1970, expanded in 2018 to make room for a new plastic film production line.
+Reynolds manufacturing in Temple, Texas opened its facility in 1970 and expanded in 2018 to make room for a new plastic film production line.
 “The Temple EDC has been a terrific partner in this process.
 Community support and the availability of a reliable, skilled workforce are a key component in investing in any expansion,” said Rick Villa, plant manager.
 “Our brand is known for quality and reliability and the people behind it make that possible.
 We’re pleased to be able to grow right here in Temple.”

 Temple’s workforce is bolstered by technically skilled veterans from nearby Fort Hood.
 Each year, an average of 3,600 soldiers transition out of Fort Hood and choose to live and work in Central Texas.
 Also fueling Temple’s manufacturing cluster are graduates from STEM-focused training programs and eight regional higher education institutions.

 With a 28% increase in manufacturing employment between 2010 and 2020, above the national average of 21%, Temple’s manufacturing industry shows no sign of slowing down.